Working Papers on Education Policy

 This document synthesizes the findings and corresponding policy recommendations of the education system of St. Kitts and Nevis.
 The review is both an assessment of the strengths and weaknesses of the education system and a proposal of a set of recommendations intended to address the policy issues identified during the review process.
 The review covered four policy domains: 1) academic staff policy; 2) curriculum development; 3) teaching and learning environments and 4) policy and planning including M&E policies.
 The selection of these policy domains closely align with the renewed emphasis placed on quality and equity by the new global education agenda, Education 2030.
 This has been the first policy review in the GRULAC region; St. Kitts and Nevis continues to spearhead policy reform and provide an exemplary model for the Caribbean region and beyond.

-The following education policy reviews will be published during the fourth quarter of 2016: Thailand, Guatemala, Peru, Albania, and Zambia.
+The following education policy reviews will be published during the third quarter of 2017: Guatemala, Peru and Sudan.

 - Educational Policy and Strategy Series